adgellida/ubuntupackages/ReadMe.md

 =============================================
 ### Script to install all your packages and do a term any minor configuration

 Right now is in command line interface.
+Alpha version.
 On the next months a graphical interface will be released.

 Compatible with any Debian based system: